-Juneau yacht charter starts in Alaska’s capital which is the state’s third largest city; a cosmopolitan city located in the heart of the Tongass National Forest.
+Alaska yacht charter often starts in Juneau which is Alaska’s capital and the state’s third largest city.
+Juneau is a cosmopolitan city located in the heart of the Tongass National Forest.
 Nestled at the base of the towering mountains overlooking the Gastineau Channel, Juneau is ideal for travelers who enjoy combining explorations of spectacular natural with local culture although some of the best views are made by sea and air.

-One of the main attractions is the Mendenhall Glacier, which surrounds Juneau by land, and has an impressive face of 100 feet high and 1.5 miles wide.
+One of the main attractions for yacht charter in Juneau is the Mendenhall Glacier, which surrounds Juneau by land, and has an impressive face of 100 feet high and 1.5 miles wide.
 There is a myriad of special activities that are available to see and enjoy various adventures on the top of the glacier.

 What to See and Do in Juneau, Alaska

 Hiking: Juneau’s nearby attractions are miles of scenic trails that weave through the temperate rainforest up to alpine meadow mountains.

 Visit Mendenhall Glacier: There are many options for experiencing this glacier before or after your charter.
 Helicopter to the top of the glacier to stand on the top of the glacier or enjoy an extended hike that might include ice climbing and trekking across the glacier.
 Helicopter to the top of the glacier flying over Mendenhall Lake to a dog sledding compound on the glacier for a once in a lifetime dog sledding adventure.